kaltura/kaltura-player-js/docs/playlist.md

 ### Load A Playlist

-Before loading a playlist, you'll to set up a Kaltura Player instance as follows.
+Before loading a playlist, you'll need to set up a Kaltura Player instance as follows.

 ```javascript
 const config = PLAYER_CONFIG;